Uno Flip!

-Uno Flip! (/ˈuːnoʊ/; from Italian and Spanish for 'one') is an American shedding-type card game produced by Mattel.
+Uno Flip! (/ˈuːnoʊ/; from Italian and Spanish for 'one') is an American shedding-type card game produced by Mattel in 2019.
 The cards from the deck are specially printed for the game.
 This game is a variation of Uno.

 Uno Flip! should not be confused with a dexterity-based game called Uno Flip.

 Gameplay

 As in the original Uno, the goal of Uno Flip! is to be the first to play all the cards in one's hand, scoring points for the cards still held by others.

-All cards are two-sided, consisting of the "light" side with white fonts and borders and the "dark" side with black fonts and borders.
-Only one side is in play at any given time, starting with the light side at the start of each new hand.
+All cards are two-sided, consisting of the Light side (also known as the “Mild” side) with white fonts and borders and the Dark side (also known as the “Wild” side) with black fonts and borders.
+Only one side is in play at any given time, starting with the Light side at the start of each new hand.
 Each side has its own set of four colors, action and Wild cards, and number cards from 1 through 9.

 Both sides contain two "Flip" cards in each of their respective colors.
 Whenever a Flip is played, both the stockpile and the discard pile are immediately turned over and all players must turn their hands around to play the other side of their cards.

-Light Side
+The Light Side

-Colors for this side are red, blue, yellow, and green.
-The effects of action cards on this side are milder.
-Special cards are as follows:
+The colors for this side are red, blue, yellow, and green.
+The action cards for this side have lighter effects, and they are as follows: